Duffy pitches Royals to 3-0 win over Indians

 Royals: RHP Brady Singer (1-4, 5.58 ERA) has not won in five road starts this season despite holding opponents to a .232 average.
 He is 0-2 with 24 strikeouts in 25 2/3 innings away from Kansas City.

 Indians: RHP Aaron Civale (3-4, 3.72 ERA) is tied with teammate Shane Bieber and Texas’ Lance Lynn for first in the majors with eight starts of at least six innings.
-Civale’s last home victory came on July 28.
+Civale’s last home victory was on July 28.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports